 Dyslexia and Learning Disabilities often mask the Visual Learner

-Many Smart and Gifted Students who are struggling are a Visual Learner
+Many Smart and Gifted Students who are struggling are Visual Learners

 3D Learner teaches the way a Visual Learner Learns Best

 Learn From Our Experiences – Find Out if Your Child is a Visual Learner